uvrocks/accelerate/wp-content/plugins/ninja-forms/readme.txt

 * Added empty ninja_forms_get_form_by_id() function to avoid fatal errors.
 * Performance enhancements for form display and submission processing for long forms.
 * Added a field ID specific field class for styling.

 = 3.0.11 (18 October 2016) =

-*Bugs:*

-* Fixed a bug with overly strict error catching that might stall form submission.

-*Changes:*

-* Updated field validation to not check required settings on unknown field types.
-* Added a process to remove empty fields without field keys.

-== Changelog ==

-= 3.0.11 (18 October 2016) =